nginrsw/terminal-chat/README.md

    git clone https://github.com/nginrsw/terminal-chat.git
    cd terminal-chat
    ```
-2. Create and activate a virtual environment:
+2. (Optional) Create and activate a virtual environment:
    ```bash
    python3 -m venv ENV
    source ENV/bin/activate
    ```
    > you can use any virtual environment tools you have / favorite
+   >
+   > Ignore this command to install all packages from requirements.txt globally (without a virtual environment).
 3. Install dependencies:
    ```bash
    pip install -r requirements.txt